harvestcore/upgote/doc/dockerf.tests.md

-# Dockerfile.tests
+# Dockerfile

-> This document contains all the information related to the confection of the [`Dockerfile.tests`](../Dockerfile.tests) file used to create an image to run the unit tests of this project.
+> This document contains all the information related to the confection of the [`Dockerfile`](../Dockerfile) file used to create an image to run the unit tests of this project.

 The content of the testing Dockerfile is the following: